jackalope-code/example-portfolio-2025/README.md

 - ~~Add static routing~~
 - ~~Create a static build pipeline~~
 - Add a button to click back up to the beginning of the page for long form content
+- Use variables to set/track navbar and footer heights
+- Mobile Notes
+    - Footer is broken on mobile
+    - Nav bar needs to turn into a hamburger menu on mobile